anf17/responsive-realstate-website/README.md

 - Developed first with the Mobile First methodology, then for desktop.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.

-💙 Follow us and join our community. [aldikanfauzan](https://www.instagram.com/aldikanfauzan)
+💙 Follow us my instagram. [aldikanfauzan](https://www.instagram.com/aldikanfauzan)

 ![preview img](/preview.png)